prebuild/prebuild-ci/README.md

 Use CI like [travis](https://travis-ci.org/) and [appveyor](https://www.appveyor.com/) to auto upload [prebuilds](https://github.com/mafintosh/prebuild).

+## Motivation

+It's great to provide prebuilds with your native node modules, so consumers don't have to compile them on install - a pre made binary will simply be fetched.
+It can however be cumbersome to create those binaries yourself, you need to run the appropriate scripts on every OS you desire to ship.
+This module provides an alternative by creating and uploading those binaries in the CI environments you use, so for example using travis and appveyor you can cover all node versions on mac OS, linux and windows, automatically!

 ## Usage

 Add `prebuild-ci` to your `"test"` script or CI configuration, like this: